-It`s clear you guys who visit this site regularly really love to fingerpick.
-That`s been shown by the popularity of my `Fingerpicking Classics Series`.
-I`m just glad you love to fingerpick as much as I do.
+It’s clear you guys who visit this site regularly really love to fingerpick and want to learn more fingerpicking patterns.
+That’s been shown by the popularity of my ‘Fingerpicking Classics Series’.
+I’m just glad you love to fingerpick as much as I do.
 Even for a rocker like me, fingerpicking is cool.

 One thing to keep in mind when fingerpicking is that more often than not the:

 - Thumb should play notes on strings 6,5,4